 Telephone: (07) 4781 4755

-South Australia, Tasmania, Victoria, Australian Capital Territory, New South Wales & Southern Queensland
+South Australia, Tasmania, Victoria, Australian Capital Territory, New South Wales and Southern Queensland

 Training Provider: Aboriginal Health College NSW (in partnership with the Aboriginal Health Council of South Australia, Central Australian Remote Health Development Service, Central Australian Aboriginal Congress, Nganampa Health Council, Victorian Aboriginal Community Controlled Health Organisation, Queensland Aboriginal and Islander Health Council)